gardener/gardener/docs/concepts/resource-manager.md

 #### Conditions

-A ManagedResource has a ManagedResourceStatus, which has an array of ManagedResourceConditions.
-ManagedResourceConditions currently include:
+A ManagedResource has a ManagedResourceStatus, which has an array of Conditions.
+Conditions currently include:

 | Condition          | Description                                               |
 | ------------------ | --------------------------------------------------------- |